Pokémon Stats Guides

 Don't forget, a Pokémon cannot be powered up past a trainer's level + 2.
 And even if a trainer achieves max trainer level, the only way to get the most powerful Pokémon is to find one with perfect hidden stats called Individual Values (IVs), which will be covered more in the advanced stats article.

 Every Pokémon has a random Fast move and a random Charge move that is chosen from a list of valid moves.
-The Fast move is faster but usually deals less damage.
-The Charge move usually deals more damage but is usually slower and needs to be charged.
+The Fast move is a weaker attack that the Pokemon will use freely.
+The Charge move usually deals more damage but must be charged to a point in order to be used.

 Every move also has a hidden attack speed, and generally lower damage moves have faster attack speeds.